logo

 The Hindu Patriot wrote:

-Frontier Mail published the following statement of Mr. Brahamdutt of Dehradun in its issue published on December 22, 1948:
+The Frontier Mail published the following statement of Mr Brahamdutt of Dehradun on 22 December 1948:

-The Promised Messiahas also taught that the leaders of each religion should try to present the positive qualities of their faiths in their writings and lectures, instead of finding flaws and vices in other religions.
-For this reason, Hazrat Mirza Bashiruddin Mahmood Ahmadra, the second successor of the Promised Messiahas, started conducting All Religions Conference from the year 1928.
-Since then, the Worldwide Ahmadiyya Muslim community conducts All Religions Conferences every year and everywhere to respect and honour the founders of all religions.
+The Promised Messiahas also emphasised that leaders of each religion should endeavour to showcase the positive qualities of their faiths in their writings and lectures rather than seeking out flaws and vices in other religions.
+To put this into practice, Hazrat Mirza Bashiruddin Mahmood Ahmadra, the Second Caliph of the Ahmadiyya Muslim Community, initiated the All Religions Conference in 1928.
+Since then, the Community has been organising such conferences annually in different parts of the world to pay respect and honour to the founders of different religions.

-On this common platform, leaders and scholars of various religions present the good principles and moral teachings of their religions and the pure life and impeccable personalities of their founders.
-It appears as if a bouquet with flowers of different hues and colours is decorated on a single stage.
+During these gatherings, leaders and scholars from diverse religions come together to share the virtuous principles and moral teachings of their respective faiths, highlighting the pure lives and exemplary personalities of their founders.
+It resembles a bouquet, where flowers of various hues and colours are arranged on a single stage.

-Now the present Khalifa of the community, Hazrat Mirza Masroor Ahmadaa has carried these golden teachings of the Quran to the higher forums of Europe and America.
-These valuable thoughts of his Holiness are well-demonstrated in his book, World Crisis and the Pathway to Peace.
-This book needs to be read and practised to establish peace in the world.
+Today, the Fifth Caliph and the current Worldwide Head of the Community, Hazrat Mirza Masroor Ahmadaba, is disseminating these invaluable teachings of the Quran on profound platforms in Europe and America.
+The profound thoughts of His Holiness are eloquently articulated in his book, World Crisis and the Pathway to Peace.
+It is imperative that this book is not only read but also put into practice to establish peace worldwide.

-May God give us the understanding that we all respect and honour each other’s religious founders, so that our country, and the world at large become a cradle of peace and harmony and we may achieve true happiness and prosperity.
+May God grant us the understanding and wisdom to respect and honour the religious founders of one another, leading to the transformation of our nation and the world into a cradle of peace and harmony.
+In doing so, we can attain true happiness and prosperity for all.

 1 Comment